quic-go/docs/content/docs/http3/server.md

 ## Graceful Shutdown

-The `http3.Server` can be gracefully closed by calling the `Shutdown`.
+The `http3.Server` can be gracefully closed by calling the `Shutdown` method.
 The server then stops accepting new connections and new requests, but allows existing requests to finish.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), time.Minute)